 It’s a unique way to interact with London and make memories aside from the standard visitor fare, and I highly recommend it!

 Best Museums for Kids in London

-From the dinosaur exhibits to the giant whale skeleton in the lobby to the kid-friendly sleepovers they hold every few months, the Natural History Museum is another London museum that you can head to without fearing the kids will get bored.
+From the dinosaur exhibits to the giant whale skeleton in the lobby to the kid-friendly sleepovers they hold every few months, the Natural History Museum in South Kensington is another London museum that you can head to without fearing the kids will get bored.